Forgettable Federated Linear Learning with Certified Data Unlearning: Pipeline

-Recall $\hat \vw$ is the learned model weight based on our proposed federated learning algorithm.
-Given the trained model $\tilde\vf(\vx; \hat\vw)$, the $c$-th client decides to withdraw from the system and wants to remove the information of its training dataset $\gD_{c}$ from the trained model.
-Let $\gD^{-} = \gD\backslash\gD_{c}$ be the remaining dataset.
-Following the centralized quadratic forgetting~\eqref{eq:removal}, the model weight based on the remaining dataset is given by
+After training the model $\tilde\vf(\vx; \vw^*)$, the client $c$ can request to unlearn its training dataset $\gD_{c} \subseteq \gD_{f}$ from the model.
+Recall that $\gD^{-} = \gD\backslash\gD_{f}$.
+Employing the quadratic unlearning approach described in~\eqref{eq:removal}, we derive the model weight based on the remaining dataset as follows: